Joining Instructions for Keelboat Sailing Courses

 Suitable footwear for onboard the keelboat

 Trainers or wellies with non-marking soles, deck shoes, crocks, grippy beach shoes and dinghy boots are all suitable.
-It's likely that you'll get wet feet while moving from the shore to the keelboat.
-If you want, you can take a change of dry footwear for use on the yacht and back ashore after sailing.
+It's likely that you'll get wet feet while stepping from the shore into the small boat that ferries you to the keelboat.
+If you want, you can change into suitable dry footwear when aboard the yacht.
+Neoprene dinghy boots are good because they help keep your feet warm even when wet.

 Waterproof jacket and trousers

 Waterproof trousers are useful because you'll sit on the side of the inflatable dinghy while motoring out to the yacht.
-If you get splashed they'll keep your bum dry!
-We can provide waterproofs in sizes from small to extra large but your own will probably fit you better.
+If you get splashed they'll keep you dry!
+We can provide waterproofs in adult sizes from small to extra large but your own will probably fit you better.

 It feels colder out on the sea than on land.
 So wear layers such as base layer, microfeece and warmer fleece depending on the overall temperature.
+Quick drying fabrics are better if you have them.
 A hat or buff is good for warmth and necessary for keeping longer hair out of your eyes!
 It's advisable to bring a change of clothing and a towel just in case you get very wet.

 When you 'gybe' the boat, a rope runs quickly through your hands so you'll need some protection.
-Basic flexible utility gloves with some grip will do or you can buy sailing gloves.
+Basic flexible utility gloves with some grip will do or cycling gloves or you can buy sailing gloves.

 Your own packed lunch